-Unlike its predecessors, Windows 10 doesn’t allow you easily turn off automatic Windows updates.
-The classic Windows Update panel, which allowed users to turn off automatic updates, has been dropped from Windows 10, and there is no option under Settings app to turn off automatic updates.
+Unlike its predecessors, Windows 10 doesn’t allow you to easily turn off automatic Windows updates.
+The classic Windows Update panel, which allowed users to turn off automatic updates, has been dropped from Windows 10, and there is no option under the Settings app to turn off automatic updates.

 However, users running on Windows 10 Pro edition can make necessary changes to the default Windows Updates settings to notify users that updates are available (users can install if they wish to), and turning on this option will make sure that Windows 10 doesn’t automatically download and install updates.
 There is also an option to automatically download updates but notify users before installing them.

 Important: Although the Registry Editor is present in Windows 10 Home edition, this method is not for Home edition.

 Users on Pro edition can go through our how to disable Windows Update in Windows 10 guide for detailed instructions.